-Without limiting the ACC's absolute discretion, Melbourne Airport will generally endeavour to:
+Without limiting the IOC absolute discretion, Melbourne Airport will generally endeavour to:

-- allocate all aircraft parking positions for T2, T3, T4 and apron locations on a seasonal flight basis.
-The parking positions will be assigned prior to the start of each new seasonal schedule in line with relevant terminal agreements (and where necessary the ACC will adjust on a daily basis); - undertake monthly reviews of the allocations to ensure all scheduling changes have been captured; - through the ACC, change parking positions due to off-schedule aircraft; - in allocating parking positions, give precedence to on-schedule services over off- schedule services; and - in allocating parking positions, give precedence to high passenger capacity services over lower passenger capacity services.
+- Allocate all aircraft parking positions for T2, T3, T4 and apron locations on a seasonal flight basis.
+The parking positions will be assigned prior to the start of each new seasonal schedule in line with relevant terminal agreements (and where necessary the IOC will adjust on a daily basis). - Undertake monthly reviews of the allocations to ensure all scheduling changes have been captured. - Through the IOC, change parking positions due to off-schedule aircraft. - In allocating parking positions, give precedence to on-schedule services over offschedule services. - In allocating parking positions, give precedence to high passenger capacity services over lower passenger capacity services.